barseghyanartur/django-fobi/docs/index.rst

 Overriding translations
 -----------------------
-There might be cases if you wish to override certain translations.
-This can be done very easily by introducing of a custom locale path in your project.
+There might be cases when you want to override certain translations.
+It's easily achievable with introduction of custom locale paths in your project.

 See the following as a good example of overriding some English labels.